menandmice/micetro_docs/guides/user-manual/console_actions.rst

 There are three search options available:

+DNS Resource Records
-  * DNS Resource Records.
-Refer to DNS Resource Records for further information.
+  Refer to :ref:`dns-records` for further information.

-  * DCHP Scope Options.
+DCHP Scope Options
   Through this function, you replace, delete or search for option values.

-  * IP Addresses.
+IP Addresses
   Through this function, you can find an IP Address in any IP Address range and display the results in the IP Address range window.

-To launch the Search and Update Wizard, do the following:
+To launch the *Search and Update Wizard*, do the following:

-1. From the menu bar, select Query, Search and Update Wizard.
-The Search and Update Wizard dialog box displays.
+1. From the menu bar, select :guilabel:`Query --> Search and Update Wizard`.
+The *Search and Update Wizard* dialog box displays.

 2. Select the type of search you want to perform.